atomist/sdm/README.md

 If you have any Java or Node projects in your GitHub org, try linking one to a Slack channel (`@atomist link repo`), and then push to it.
 You'll see Atomist react to the push, and the SDM might have some Goals it can complete.

-### change stuff
+### Change stuff

-In `atomist.config.ts`, you can choose the `machine` to start with.
+In `atomist.config.ts`, you can choose the `machine` to start with. `cloudFoundryMachine` and `k8sMachine` take care of the whole delivery process from project creation through deployment, while other machines focus only on one aspect, such as project creation, static analysis or autofixing problems in repositories.

-Change the code, restart, and see your new automations.
+> Atomist is about developing your development experience by using your coding skills.
+Change the code, restart, and see your new automations and changed behavior across all your projects, within seconds.

 The rest of this README describes some changes you might make.

 # About this Software Delivery Machine